 6) The presence of moral values and implications – self-dedication, hard work, friendship, teamwork, camaraderie, love and sacrifice, fight against evil, human relationships and morale over evil ambitions and greed.

-One interesting implication is the presence of religious connotations, wherein immortality is viewed negatively, providing how it implies the ability of humans to have Godly powers (in Christianity, it is already a sin to God to attempt to have the equal amount of power as him), and making the most use of them to do evil deeds (e.g. slaughtering the human population, destruction of the whole world..).
-Meanwhile, Recca and the team Hokage are similar to Jesus Christ in some way (if you’re a Catholic or a Christian, then you’ll get my point), having the power to turn an evil person to good (though it only takes them a few snaps to do so, which is totally unrealistic).
+One interesting implication is the presence of religious connotations, wherein immortality is viewed negatively, providing how it implies the ability of humans to have Godly powers (in Christianity, it is already a sin to God to attempt having the equal amount of power as him) and making the most use of them to do evil deeds (e.g. slaughtering the human population, destruction of the whole world..).
+Meanwhile, Recca and the team Hokage are similar to Jesus Christ in some way (if you’re a Catholic, then you’ll get my point), having the power to turn an evil person to good (though it only takes them a few snaps to do so, which is totally unrealistic).

 7) The catchy opening and ending themes.